opendocsg/opendoc-supreme-court-judgements/2019_SGHC_1/report.md

 13     The Beneficiaries conceded that there were miscalculations in the debt, and it was common ground that these miscalculations resulted in a technical breach of r 94 of the Bankruptcy Rules.
 They highlighted, however, that they stood ready to re-calculate the debt and that these irregularities did not warrant a setting aside of the statutory demand.

 14     When the matter went before the AR, he held that a joint statutory demand could not be issued by two or more creditors with different debts.
-In this case, although the statutory demand was premised upon a single court judgment, on the face of the judgment, the Equitable Compensation Sums were owed to the Estate while the other debts relating to the costs orders were owed to the Beneficiaries.[\[note: 7\]](#Ftn_7) This argument was also adopted by the Executor on the appeal.
+In this case, although the statutory demand was premised upon a single court judgment, on the face of the judgment, the Equitable Compensation Sums were owed to the Estate while the other debts relating to the costs orders were owed to the Beneficiaries.[^7] This argument was also adopted by the Executor on the appeal.

 15     On appeal, accordingly, the issues were essentially twofold.
 First, should a miscalculation in the sum specified in the statutory demand be fatal to the validity of the statutory demand?
 Second, should the statutory demand be set aside because one part of the sum demanded by the Beneficiaries was in fact ordered to be paid into the Estate rather than to the Beneficiaries?